rubocode/cdi/fundamentals/intelligence/index.md

 While we know that electrons, protons, neutrons and other constituents exist, we take the fundamental unit to be an atom.
 Yes, data and functions are fundamental in computing.
-But, we choose to operate at the level of _an intelligence_ as the fundamental unit.
+But, we choose to operate at the level of _a node of intelligence_ as the fundamental unit.
 We will explore the ramifications.